Garciat/garciat.github.io/src/posts/2025-12-06-java-type-classes.md

 `Show` and `Integer`.

 Generally, we will prefer to define witness constructors within concrete types and not within type classes.
-However, for built-in type like `Integer`, we have no choice and we must define its witness constructors within the relevant type classes, as we have done with `static Show<Integer> showInteger()`.
+However, for a built-in type like `Integer`, we have no choice and we must define its witness constructors within the relevant type classes, as we have done with `static Show<Integer> showInteger()`.

-Now that we are able to find the relevant witness constructors, how do we know _which of them we must invoke_ and in _which order_?
+Now that we are able to find the relevant witness constructors, how do we:

+- know which of them we must invoke,
+- and in _which order_?

 First, we must understand type unification: